-The Curriculum in Sociology trains highly specialised scholars for the analysis of the cultural processes of social change typical of highly complex societies, through the acquisition of sociological skills complemented by the contribution of the disciplines of social statistics, anthropology and political science.
+The Curriculum in Sociology trains highly specialised scholars to analyse social, cultural and political processes typical of highly complex societies, through the acquisition of sociological skills complemented by the contribution of the disciplines of political science, social statistics, economics and anthropology.

 - Institutional Processes and Practices of Social Production and Reproduction